Skip to main content

 Importance and significance of Namakaranam - the Hindu naming ceremony

-The Sanskrit word 'naama' means name and 'karan' means make or form.
-Namakaranam is a traditional Hindu way of naming the new born infant, as per Vedic / Sanatana dharma.
-Since time immemorial name to an individual had an impact on the progress of the society.
-In fact, name is one's social identity which helps one to earn fame.
-Hence naming ceremony has social importance and is an occasion of togetherness of family and friends who are invited to bless the new born baby.
+Since time immemorial 'name' of an individual had an impact on the progress of the indiviual and society as well.
+A 'name' is the social identity of a person which helps him / her to earn fame.
+Hence naming ceremony has social importance.
+It is also an occasion joy and laughter with friends and family who are invited to bless the new born baby.

 Namakaranam, 'Namakaran' in Hindi, 'Baarsaala' in Telugu and in Marathi it is known as 'Baarsaa'.